 - How much do you know about saving money?

-More about fugal living.
-In my opinion, fugal living is the most important aspect of all personal finance because it not only makes you wealthy in the long run, but your life is much more simple and stress free.
-You are basically more happier.
+More about frugal living.
+In my opinion, frugal living is the most important aspect of all personal finance because it not only makes you wealthy in the long run, but your life is much more simple and stress-free.
+You are basically happier.
 Trust me.
 Wise Bread.
 The blog, which focuses on personal finance and frugal living, is written by multiple people and updates many times each day, with posts ranging from “25 Breakfast-for-Dinner Meals” to the “5 Best Travel Reward Credit Cards.”
 I’m a fan of the blog’s weekly Tweetchats (Thursdays, noon.
 EST) as well.

 Psychology of Money